RickCarlino/possible_laterjs_typings_bug/README.md

         [ timeperiodAndModifierName: string ]: number[];
 ```

-The `Custom Time Periods and Modifiers` functionality might be attainable via interface extension.
+The `Custom Time Periods and Modifiers` functionality might be attainable via interface extension instead of treating the object as a map.